The easiest and cutest DIY Wooden Snowmen!

 I actually think any kind of scarf would look cute on them!
 Think of black and red Buffalo Checked scarves too!

-Other ideas to decorate with:
+Other recommendations to decorate with:

 - Add glitter or metallic paint to add a little shimmer to mimic white snow